Harvey Davies

-Harvey Peter Davies (born 3 September 2003) is an English professional footballer who plays as a goalkeeper for side Crawley Town, on loan from club Liverpool.
+Harvey Peter Davies (born 3 September 2003) is an English professional footballer who plays as a goalkeeper for club Liverpool.

 Club career

 Liverpool

 Davies joined the Liverpool academy from under-nine level.
 Following an injury crisis he was named on the substitute bench for UEFA Champions League matches against Red Bull Salzburg and both legs of the quarter-final against Real Madrid during the 2020–21 season.
 He signed a first professional contract aged 17 in 2021.
 He signed a new contract with the club in July 2022.
 Davies was included in the pre-season first team training camps and tour of the Far East in the summer of 2022, playing in a pre-season friendly against Crystal Palace in Singapore.

 Crewe Alexandra (loan)

 In June 2023 it was announced Davies would be joining Crewe Alexandra on a season-long loan deal, for the 2023–24 season.
 Aged 19, he made his professional and Crewe debut at Gresty Road on 5 August 2023, conceding two first-half goals in a 2–2 draw with Mansfield Town.
 On 9 August 2023, Davies saved a penalty, helping Crewe win a penalty shoot-out 5–3, after a 1–1 draw in their EFL League Cup first round tie against Championship side Sunderland at the Stadium of Light.